Fred Luddy: Career

 Prior to ServiceNow, Luddy worked at Amdahl Corporation, co-founded Enterprise Software, and served as chief technology officer at Peregrine Systems.

 In 2004, his then net worth of $35 million was lost due to an accounting fraud at Peregrine Systems, of which he was the CTO.

 Luddy founded ServiceNow in 2004, two weeks before his 50th birthday, "I couldn't wait, because there was something psychologically that said I couldn't start a company at 50."

 Luddy stepped down as CEO of ServiceNow in 2011, then focused on product development, and moved to an advisory role in 2016.
 He remains on the ServiceNow board.

 As of October 2023, Luddy's net worth was estimated at $1.2 billion.

 World Team Tennis

 Luddy acquired a majority ownership of the San Diego Aviators in 2015.
-He currently serves as the Chairman of the Board of the team.
+He served as the Chairman of the Board of the team.

 In 2017, Luddy was part of a purchase of World Team Tennis from Billie Jean King.
 He is now a majority owner with Eric Davidson.